sandruschka/accessibility-workshop/README.md

 # 3. Semantics properties

  1. See all, but see all what?
 What action is this widget?
+Let's give our users a hint

 ![image info](./lib/assets/markdown/balance_card.png)

+2. The button should be 48 x 48

-2. We would like that the balance card has the explicit label 'Balance card' but that the children within are still detected by the screen readers
+3. We would like that the balance card has the explicit label 'Balance card' but that the children within are still detected by the screen readers

-$~$

-# Focus Semantics events
-If we click on the See all text button we want to autofocus the second element of the list

 $~$